thingsboard/thingsboard.github.io/_includes/docs/reference/mqtt-api.md

 {: .copy-code}

 where **$request_id** is your integer request identifier.
-Before sending PUBLISH message with the request, client need to subscribe to
+Before sending PUBLISH message with the request, client needs to subscribe to

 ```shell
 v1/devices/me/attributes/response/+